TV47 Kenya

 TV47 is a television channel based in Kenya.
 It is owned by Cape Media Limited, an affiliate of Mount Kenya University.
-It was launched in 2019 and its main broadcast languages are English and Kiswahili.
+It was launched in 2019 by Cape Media Limited, Mwenda Njoka as the Chief Executive Officer and its main broadcast languages are English and Kiswahili.
 TV47 is a late entrant in the mass media in Kenya.
 There are more than 50 television stations in Kenya.
 These stations include Citizen TV, by Royal Media Services of Samuel Kamau Macharia, Kenya Television Network by The Standard (Kenya), NTV (Kenyan TV channel) by Nation Media Group, and K24 TV by Media Max Limited.

 The station started as Lemigo TV in Kigali, Rwanda in 2014.
 Lemigo changed its name to Royal TV, and later to TV47 when it left the Rwandan market for Kenya.
 TV47 is licensed by the Communication Authority of Kenya.
 An October to December 2020 survey by Geopoll, a media audience research firm shows that its audience is in the 15–34 years age group.
 It also available, on several platforms.

 In November 2021, the TV station received a complaint from the Media Council of Kenya for violating the Journalists Code of Conduct.